 The educational system in the region is also being reformed with a renewed focus on innovation and entrepreneurial spirit expected to draw more UAE nationals into the workforce.
-At present there are about 330,000 nationals within the UAE's job market, but that figure is projected to rise dramatically.
+At present, there are about 330,000 nationals within the UAE's job market, but that figure is projected to rise dramatically.

-The UAE government has dedicated 2013 as the year to boost emiratisation in the private sector.
+The UAE government has dedicated 2013 as the year to boost Emiratization in the private sector.

-Plans are afoot to amend labour laws so that compensation packages for UAE nationals in the private sector match their counterparts engaged in the public sector.
-By 2020 more than 450,000 nationals are expected to be part of the labour force, and by 2050, the figure is expected to touch 600,000, according to a recent report examining the talent supply of the UAE and Saudi Arabia.
+Plans are afoot to amend labor laws so that compensation packages for UAE nationals in the private sector match their counterparts engaged in the public sector.
+By 2020, we expect more than 450,000 nationals to be part of the labor force.
+By 2050, we expect the figure to touch 600,000.
+This is according to a recent report examining the talent supply of the UAE and Saudi Arabia.